kitschpatrol/shared-config/packages/eslint-config/readme.md

 ESLint does not inherit files and paths from `.gitignore`.
 Ignored paths must be specified in `.eslintignore`.

+This shared config will also initialize a `tsconfig.json` and a `tsconfig.eslint.json`.
+These should probably live in a separate configuration package, but they'll reside here for now.

 <!-- license -->

 ## License